adrian-cucuet/Foody-P4-CI/README.md

 #### Imagery

-* All the imagery is related to the recipes and website design.
-The remaining imagery will be uploaded by the author to the database.
 * For the purpose of the project all the images used are from template provided by [ThemeWagon](https://themewagon.com/)

 ### Wireframes